sv1jsb/dwitter/README.md

 * User notification when new _dwit_ arrives
 * Direct, Reply and Redwit capability
 * Hash tags, tag search and tag watch

-### Purpose

-Dwitter is an educational and experimental project.
-It shows how one can combine different modules and apps available for python and django in order to make an application like twitter.
-It uses websockets, distributed task queue, ajax calls and redis in order to achieve this.

 ### Installation